nbhansen/nbhansen.github.io/collaborate.md

 permalink: /collaborate/

 ---
-I am a prolific collaborator - as you might have noticed almost all of my work is coauthored and my doctoral and postdoctoral work happened in two major research projects: CIBIS (link!!) and STEC(link!!!).
-While partly a consequence of contemporary academia, I also enjoy working with others more often than not.
+I am a prolific collaborator - as you might have noticed almost all of my work is coauthored and my doctoral and postdoctoral work happened in two major research projects: [Creativity in Blended Interaction Spaces](https://cavi.au.dk/projects/cibis/) during my PhD at Aarhus University, and the [Smart Technologies, Empowered Citizens](https://stec.design) during my postdoc at the TU Eindhoven in the Netherlands.
+Currently I am part of the [DREAMS(Digitally supported Environmental  Assessment for Sustainable  Development Goals)](https://www.dreamsproject.dk) project here at Aalborg University.

-Below I outline a few of the typical ways to collaborate with me and at the end, you will find a few examples of collaborations that I especially appreciate (don't feel sad if you are not mentioned here - this section is very much a work in process)
+Below I outline a few of the typical ways to collaborate with me - don't feel sad if I didn't use OUR collaboration as an example.
+These are mostly chosen for their ability to communicate what I do with people.

 -----------
 ## Giving a talk or a workshop